 - A. Examination may be of the questioned item bearing the actual impression, a "lift" of an impression, a "cast" of an impression from various types of surfaces (e.g., mud, glass, fender) or a photograph of an impression.
-If the actual item bearing the impression is submitted and hair and fiber examinations have been requested, the item will first be examined for the presence of trace evidence utilizing the procedures outlined in the respective unit's Evidence Processing Procedures, if appropriate. - B. Identifying features that may help in the identification of the fabric type (e.g., twill, plain weave, knit, etc.) of the potential donor will be studied and documented. - C. Damaged areas on the fabric item (e.g., cuts, tears, snags) that may aid in orientation of the fabric and may add significance to the association will be identified and evaluated. - D. Multiple impressions of the potential fabric donor on a suitable substrate such as ink or modeling clay may be created, using different amounts of force or pressure. - E. The number of yarns or loops per inch in each direction for both the known fabric impression and the questioned impression will be compared.
-Results will be documented in the case notes. - F. If no differences are observed between the known fabric impression and the questioned impression, it can be concluded that the fabric or another fabric of similar construction could have made the impression.
+Identifying features that may help in the identification of the fabric type (e.g., twill, plain weave, knit, etc.) of the potential donor will be studied and documented. - B. Damaged areas on the fabric item (e.g., cuts, tears, snags) that may aid in orientation of the fabric and may add significance to the association will be identified and evaluated. - C. Multiple impressions of the potential fabric donor on a suitable substrate such as ink or modeling clay may be created, using different amounts of force or pressure. - D. The number of yarns or loops per inch in each direction for both the known fabric impression and the questioned impression will be compared.
+Results will be documented in the case notes. - E. If no differences are observed between the known fabric impression and the questioned impression, it can be concluded that the fabric or another fabric of similar construction could have made the impression.
 The presence of characteristics such as cuts, tears, snags, etc., may allow for added significance to the conclusion.